 Have you ever visited a website — only to be greeted by an alarming red screen that reads: “The site ahead contains malware”?
 That’s quite the deterrent, and chances are, you left the page in a hurry.
 That’s what happens when Google and other search engines blacklist a website.

 Blacklisting websites is how search engines protect browsers from malicious content.
-Google and other search engines send bots to scan websites and flag anything suspicious.
-If your website is deemed a threat it can be removed from search engine results, flagged and added to website blacklists which can have devastating consequences, especially if your website captures and converts leads.
+Google and other search engines send bots or crawlers to scan websites and flag anything suspicious.
+If your website is deemed a threat it can be removed from search engine results, flagged, and added to website blacklists which can have devastating consequences, especially if your website captures and converts leads.

-You may not know that your website has been infected with malware — but you’ll figure it out when Google or another search engine detects it and marks your site with the warning label.
+You may not know that your website has been infected with malware or malicious code — but you’ll figure it out when Google or another search engine detects it and marks your site with the warning label.
 The same warning could also appear next to your domain name when prospective customers try to search for your business directly.

-Being removed from Google or another search engine’s results page means your visibility will plummet.
-Users won’t be able to find your website via Google, and even if they visit your website directly, they’ll be deterred by that infamous warning.
+Being removed from Google or another search engine’s results page means your rankings and visibility will plummet.
+Users won’t be able to find your website via Google search result pages (SERPs), and even if they visit your website directly, they’ll be deterred by that infamous warning message.
 Ultimately, low visibility causes traffic to tank, which could inevitably hurt sales.
-Your SEO efforts will become a sunk cost, and the longer the warning sign remains on the site, the more the damage multiplies.
+Your Search Engine Optimization (SEO) efforts will become a sunk cost, and the longer the warning sign remains on the site, the more the damage multiplies.

 These consequences can be devastating for small businesses, in particular.
 For instance, one website owner saw a 50% drop in traffic to her small business’s site after being blacklisted.
 Ultimately, she had to hire an expert for $1,000 before she could resubmit her site to Google.
 And this was a relatively inexpensive fix: It can cost up to $10,000 depending on the extent of the damage.

 This makes it incredibly important to identify and fix malware problems as soon as possible.